** REVISED – 28th May 2021 with information on the Association for Coaching **

 - Professional Coaching Bodies

-- Awarding Bodies (UK focus for this article)
+- Awarding Bodies (with aUK-focus for this article)

 The awarding bodies, by contrast, are regulated institutions with a focus on standardisation, qualification management and development.
 In this category are universities and institutes such as the Institute of Leadership & Management and CIPD.